 TL;DR

-Choosing a hydrogen water bottle means decoding terms like SPE, PEM, PPM, ORP, and dual-chamber before you can compare products meaningfully.
+Choosing a hydrogen water bottle means decoding terms like SPE, PEM, PPM, ORP, and dual chamber before you can compare products meaningfully.
 This glossary defines every technical term you will encounter while shopping, grouped by how each one affects your buying decision.
-The most important things to verify are SPE/PEM electrolysis technology, lab-tested PPM data, safe materials (BPA-free Tritan or borosilicate glass), and a dual-chamber design that vents harmful byproducts away from your drinking water.
+The most important things to verify are SPE/PEM electrolysis technology, lab tested PPM data, safe materials (BPA free Tritan, borosilicate glass, or food grade stainless steel), and a dual chamber design that vents harmful byproducts away from your drinking water.
+New sections cover PPM to PPB conversion, delivered dose calculations, water source compatibility, alkaline water vs hydrogen water, and third party certification so you can evaluate any product listing with confidence.

 Contents

 Shopping for a hydrogen water bottle throws you into a wall of unfamiliar abbreviations.
-PPM, SPE, PEM, ORP, dual-chamber, Tritan, CE, RoHS.
+PPM, PPB, SPE, PEM, ORP, dual chamber, Tritan, CE, RoHS.
 Product pages toss these terms around as if everyone knows what they mean, and most buyer’s guides repeat them without actually explaining the underlying concepts.

 How Hydrogen Water Bottles Actually Work